sakaiproject/sakai/basiclti/docs/sakai_lti_vendor.md

     </registration>

 We add multiple tool registrations to this file by adding multiple &lt;tool&gt; sections.
-The Basic LTI tool capabilities are controlled by properties.
+The LTI tool capabilities are controlled by properties.
 The basic idea is that you can set a property that is equivalent to setting the property in the configuration screen of the tool.
 And if you also set the corresponding "final" property to "true" –